HalaKhan00/HalaKhan00/README.md

 I'm a researcher at the **Bio-Optics Lab, UNIST (South Korea)**, working at the intersection of deep learning and fluorescence microscopy.
 My thesis focuses on building a multi-expert deep learning framework that unmixes organelle-specific fluorescence signals from blended multi-organelle images — using cross-attention-fused expert networks to model inter-organelle spatial dependencies for high-fidelity *in-silico* labelling.

-I'm actively looking for **research internships** and **PhD positions abroad** in computational biology, biomedical imaging, or AI for life sciences.

 ---